daniel-rusu/pods4k/immutable-arrays/README.md

 modifier, such as `with` from the Kotlin standard library, don't induce auto-boxing because the function is inlined into each call site replacing the generic with the actual type.

-Note that using reflection to traverse the object graph, reflective code will encounter the underlying array directly without any wrapper except for the auto-boxing scenarios in which case it will encounter the wrapper that contains the underlying array.
+Note that when using reflection to traverse the object graph, reflective code will encounter the underlying array directly without any wrapper object except for the auto-boxing scenarios in which case it will encounter the wrapper that contains the underlying array.

 Here are some examples to get a better idea of where auto-boxing occurs: